Onboard Masteka 2 Superyacht

 Amidships on this lower deck are four guest VIP suites, two with identical queen-sized bed layouts, and two with twins plus a Pullman if needed.
-Timber used throughout is sophisticated stained cherry, well textured and not too dark, and in the suites it is offset by lighter brown or cream leather bed bases and door panels.
+The timber used throughout is sophisticated stained cherry, well-textured and not too dark, and in the suites, it is offset by lighter brown or cream leather bed bases and door panels.
 Spectacular non-opening ports are fitted with solid 15 mm glass to Bureau Veritas specification.

 “The whole wheelhouse is GMDSS & SOLAS-equipped to a much higher standard than we needed for BV,” says Brandes.
 “There are back-up systems for everything, and in the case of steering, four possible alternatives.
 We have five GPS’s availability.”
 Wing stations are provided for maneuvering alongside, just like on any motor yacht double this LOA.

 The sky lounge and well-outfitted bar have a 120” screen that drops for feature movie viewing, and this is enhanced by a 7.1 Dolby digital system.
-The sub-woofers are located under the lounge seats to give guest a true cinema experience.
-On the deck aft is a custom CT 3500 Steel Head crane for the second tender, and from here one also ascends to the sun deck, with its carefully thought-out wind breaks and other features.
+The sub-woofers are located under the lounge seats to give guests a true cinema experience.
+On the deck aft is a custom CT 3500 Steel Head crane for the second tender, and from here one also ascends to the sun deck, with its carefully thought-out windbreaks and other features.
 The stainless steel work is simply superb.